epicenteredresearch/epicenteredresearchwebsite/content/pace/mentalhealth/sitespecific_MH.md

 + Study design
 + Country and ethnicity of participants
 + Citation of a cohort profile or 1-3 other key papers describing the cohort
 + Consent and ethical approval for the study. e.g. "The Generation R Study is a population-based prospective cohort study.
 All pregnant women living in Rotterdam, the Netherlands, with an expected delivery date between April 2002 and January 2006 were invited to participate.
 These women and their children have been followed at regular intervals since recruitment.
 [Kooijman 2016] Only participants who reported being of Dutch ethnicity were included.
-All participants gave written informed consent, and the study was approved by the Medical Ethical Committee of the Erasmus Medical Center, Rotterdam. "
+All participants gave written informed consent, and the study was approved by the Medical Ethical Committee of the Erasmus Medical Center, Rotterdam."

 #### Maternal anxiety data
 + Name and citation of questionnaire